 If you have the interest and aptitude, [ethical] hacking is one of the jobs in highest demand within IT and Info Sec.
 If you want to make money hacking then here we go through some simple steps to help you set objectives, to get your career off the ground; to move from rookie to the Top Gun school, and earning over $1M per year.

-Over $1M per year?
-Well have a look around the Internet, Apple will pay $1M for 1 [an admittedly very hard to find] bug.
-Google offer $1M for equivalent bus, as do Microsoft and others.
-The real news is not the jackpots but the $50K for this, $30K for that payouts.
-The $1M is very rarely paid, but the figures in tens of thousands are paid out all the time, these companies invest tens of millions a year in these programs.
+The real news is not the jackpots but the bounties for $50K for this, $30K for that payouts.
+The $1M is very rarely paid, but the figures in tens of thousands are paid out all the time, these companies invest tens of millions a year in these programmes to precent themselves being hacked with vulnerabilities.
 So how do you do this?

 It is all about you…